danieldavidson/continuous-threat-modelling/Continuous_Threat_Modelling_Reference.md

 ### What can go wrong

 When the diagram has enough information, the team iterates over it searching for places where it fails to protect confidentiality, integrity, or availability.
+It may be easiest or most logical to start with external entities, such as the user interacting with your web app, or start with the actor that initiates the activity represented in the DFD.
+Any orderly strategy will make the task of threat modelling the system feel less daunting, and will provide a sense of progress and conclusion through the exercise.

-Start with answering the items below to focus the effort.
-This isn't an exhaustive list and attention must be taken to integrating these with existing mechanisms, such as widely-used company authentication APIs, cloud provider resources and processes, etc.
+Start with answering the items below to focus and inspire the effort.
+This isn't an exhaustive list and the questions may or may not be relevant to your system or company.
+Consider these questions in the context of existing mechanisms, such as widely used company authentication APIs, cloud provider resources and processes, etc.

-For each finding, identify: a scenario where the finding is exploited (an *attack scenario*); the impact to the system and company as a whole; and estimate how likely this scenario is.
+For each finding, identify: a scenario where an actor exploits the finding (an *attack scenario*); the impact to the system and company as a whole; and the likelihood of the attack scenario.

 |Subject|Sample questions under that subject|
 |--------|----------------------------------------|